chrishart0/map-painter-io/docs/Roadmap.md

 ---

-## Sprint 6: Authentication & Persistent Storage
+## Sprint: Authentication & Persistent Storage

-### User Story 8: Optional User Authentication with Clerk
+### User Story: Optional User Authentication with Clerk

 - **Title:** Integrate Clerk for optional user authentication
 - **Description:** As a player, I want the option to log in using Clerk so that I can have a personalized username and track my game metrics, or play as a guest.